arrow

 Compare and buy best pre-existing plans

-While there are many top rated travel health insurance plans for multiple trips worldwide, the Patriot Multi-Trip travel insurance is an ideal plan for Canadian travelers.
-Every trip duration can be limited to either 30 days or 45 days with a medical coverage maximum of $1 million.
+Every trip can be limited to either 30 days or 45 days with a medical coverage maximum of $1 million.
 Travelers up to the age of 76 years can buy this plan.
 The plan is renewable up to 3 years and also offers coverage for pre-existing conditions.

-Best Snowbird travel insurance FAQ's
+Best Snowbird Travel Insurance - FAQ's

 1. Will my Canadian health insurance cover me in the US?